Patient education: Infertility treatment with gonadotropins (Beyond the Basics)

 WHEN INFERTILITY TREATMENT IS NOT SUCCESSFUL

-Ovulation induction using gonadotropins and intrauterine insemination has a high rate of success in most cases.
+Ovulation induction using gonadotropins and intrauterine insemination (IUI) has a high rate of success in most cases.
 However, more than one cycle of treatment is often necessary before pregnancy occurs.
 Some women will not become pregnant despite multiple attempts.
-Depending upon the situation, the next step may be to consider in vitro fertilization.
-(See "Patient information: In vitro fertilization (IVF) (Beyond the Basics)".)
+Depending upon the situation, the next step may be to consider in vitro fertilization (IVF).
+(See "Patient education: In vitro fertilization (IVF) (Beyond the Basics)".)

 It can be difficult to deal with the emotional highs and lows of infertility treatment.
 This is especially true if the woman (and her partner) have been trying to conceive for a long time, if treatment is not covered by insurance, and if there are any underlying problems in the couple's life (eg, medical, family or partner, job, financial).